-A servo motor consists of a micro motor and a set of reduction gears, plus a potentiometer (connected to the gear reducer, which acts as a position sensor), and a controller (generally including a voltage comparator, input signal, and power supply).
+A servo motor consists of a micro motor, a set of reduction gears, a potentiometer (which is connected to the gear reducer and acts as a position sensor), and a controller (generally including a voltage comparator, input signal, and power supply).

-Unlike the principle of a stepper motor, it is essentially a system consisting of a micro motor usually stepper motors and brushless motors) and various components.
-The stepper motor attracts the permanent magnet rotor by generating a magnetic field by applying electrical pulses to the stator coil.
-In essence, the error is very small, and the power of the micro servo motor comes from the micro motor, so there must be a controller that issues commands to the micro motor, and there is feedback control in the servo motor system.
+A servo motor is a system consisting of a micro motor (usually stepper motors and brushless motors) and various components.
+The stepper motor attracts the permanent magnet rotor by generating a magnetic field when electrical pulses are applied to the stator coil.
+Generally speaking, the error of the servo motor is small.
+Since the power of the micro servo motor comes from the micro motor, there must be a controller that issues commands to the micromotor.
+Meanwhile, there should be feedback control in the servo motor system.

 How to Control the Direction of Micro Motor?

-By comparing the average voltage of input signal with the voltage of power supply position sensor, if the input voltage is higher than the voltage of power supply position sensor, the amplifier outputs a positive power supply voltage, and if the input voltage is lower than the position sensor voltage, the amplifier outputs a negative power supply voltage, that is, a reverse voltage.
-In this way, the CW and CCW direction of the micro motor is controlled, and the servo system is controlled to rotate by outputting the reduction gear set.
-Just like the picture above.
-If the potentiometer and output gear coupling are not bound, it is possible to be coupled with other shafts of the reduction gear set to control the gear ratio to achieve a larger range of the servo system, such as 360 ° rotation, etc., and this may cause a greater error, but will not produce a cumulative error.
+First, it’s to compare the average voltage of the input signal with the voltage of the power supply position sensor, if the input voltage is higher than the voltage of the power supply position sensor, the amplifier outputs a positive power supply voltage, and if the input voltage is lower than the voltage of the position sensor, the amplifier outputs a negative power supply voltage, that is, a reverse voltage.
+In this way, the CW and CCW direction of the micromotor is controlled, and the servo system is controlled by the reduction gear set.
+If the potentiometer and output gear coupling is not bound, it is possible to be coupled with other shafts of the reduction gear set to control the gear ratio to achieve a larger range of the servo system, such as 360 ° rotation, etc., and this may cause a greater error, but will not produce a cumulative error.

-Various mechanical arms, robots, or automatic doors. various mechanical actions can be realized.
-There are also special high-torque high-precision servos for the areas requiring high accuracy or requiring high torque and large load for use.
-When selecting the model, the torque is mainly considered.
-How to choose carefully and economically and in accordance with the requirements of the servo motor system is also an indispensable knowledge.
+The servo motor can be applied to various mechanical arms, robots, automatic doors.
+There are also special high-torque and high-precision servo motors for the areas requiring high accuracy or high torque for a large load.
+When selecting the model, we need to pay prior consideration to the torque.
+How to choose carefully and economically and in accordance with the requirements of the servo motor system is also indispensable knowledge that may need more practice.